-The curriculum considers the courses in each undergraduate degree program under two headings: General education and the major.
-General education consists of nine foundation courses common to all Niagara University bachelor degree programs and a one-credit seminar course for first-year students, and 11 distribution courses which ensure that every student is exposed to the content, tradition, and methods of the principal areas of knowledge: the natural sciences, social sciences, humanities, analytical skills, mathematics, and cultural diversity.
+The General Education core curriculum consists of nine foundation courses common to all Niagara University bachelor degree programs and a one-credit seminar course for first-year students, and 11 distribution courses which ensure that every student is exposed to the content, tradition, and methods of the principal areas of knowledge: the natural sciences, social sciences, humanities, analytical skills, mathematics, and cultural diversity.
 Within these requirements, there is also room for a minimum of four free electives reserved to every student.